Michigan : Safety by City

 A one-mile trail leads guests to the Dark Sky Viewing Area.

-McGulpin Point Lighthouse are on this side of the city as well, with a rare chance to stay overnight in the lighthouse cottage.
+McGulpin Point Lighthouse is on this side of the city as well, with a rare chance to stay overnight in the lighthouse cottage.

 Places to Avoid in Mackinaw City